elvisprime/Three-Tier-Web-Application-Architecture-Project/README.md

 * Let's review the configuration.
 Select `Create distribution` if everything looks good.

   Congratulation!
 You've just set up a CloudFront distribution.

+## Update your S3 bucket's settings
+* In your CloudFront distribution's settings page, select Copy policy.
+* Next, select the shortcut under the popup message.
+It lets go straight to your S3 bucket's Permissions tab
+* Select `Edit`
+* Past the Policy that you copied into the policy editor.